 Tips:

 - You must enroll in this benefit before paying for rideshare services.
-After logging into your American Express account, go to the Benefits page; make sure you have selected your Delta card (if you have multiple Amex cards), click the “Enroll” link to bring up all of the benefits that require enrollment, then enroll in the Rideshare benefit.
+After logging in to your American Express account, go to the Benefits page.
+Make sure you have selected your Delta card (if you have multiple Amex cards).
+Click the “Enroll” link to view all benefits that require enrollment, then enroll in the Rideshare benefit.

 - You may pay for rideshare with the primary card or an authorized user card, but each account is only eligible for up to $10 in statement credits per month, for a total of up to $120 per calendar year.
-In other words, authorized users don’t get their own additional credits.
+In other words, authorized users don’t receive additional credits.

-- The following types of purchases do not count according to the terms: delivery services (e.g. food delivery, groceries, etc), bikeshare, scooter, car rental, transit, membership, or any other non-rideshare services offered by the rideshare providers.
+- The following types of purchases do not count under the terms: delivery services (e.g., food delivery, groceries, etc.), bikeshare, scooter, car rental, transit, membership, or any other non-rideshare services offered by the rideshare providers.

 - As far as we can tell, the only way to use this credit with Uber is as intended.
 Uber charges look completely different when you use the Uber app to pay for rideshare vs. ordering Uber Eats or reloading credit.
 It seems that Amex will only credit true rideshare use.

-- The credit is triggered with Lyft by adding Lyft Cash, although the smallest amount that Lyft will let you add is $25.
+- The credit is triggered with Lyft by adding Lyft Cash, though the smallest amount you can add is $25.

 Tips: